Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

   <details>
   <summary>Which primitive should I use?</summary>

-When choosing which primitive to use, we first need to understand whether our algorithm is supposed to use a quasi-probability distribution sampled from a quantum state (a list of quasi-probabilities), or an expectation value of a certain observable with respect to a quantum state (a real number).
+When choosing which primitive to use, you first need to understand whether the algorithm uses a **quasi-probability distribution** sampled from a quantum state (a list of quasi-probabilities), or an **expectation value*** of a certain observable with respect to a quantum state (a real number).

 A probability distribution is often of interest in optimization problems that return a classical bit string, encoding a certain solution to a problem at hand.
-In these cases, we might be interested in finding a bit string that corresponds to a ket value with the largest probability of being measured from a quantum state, for example.
+In these cases, you might be interested in finding a bit string that corresponds to a ket value with the largest probability of being measured from a quantum state, for example.

 An expectation value of an observable could be the target quantity in scenarios where knowing a quantum state is not relevant.
 This often occurs in optimization problems or chemistry applications.
-For example, when trying to discover a system's extremal energy.
+For example, when trying to discover the extremal energy of a system.

 .. raw:: html